iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.michigan.MiCovidExposure___1.0/report.md

 > I wish this Covid-MI was more like the COVID -NJ APP it actually let you know if been exposed .
 Has a feature that circles They need to improve the Covid-19 app for MI Whomever developed should look at the Covid-NJ app asap<br> :date: __2020-11-15 08:12:50__

-> Seems like a good idea, I'm not in a major city and don't work around large amounts of people so not sure how effective it will be for me.
-One thing it did I don't get since it says it uses bluetooth and won't ask for GPS, is it required me to have my GPS on to receive notifications!
-Everything I read about the app says it shouldn't and won't do this and it's not listed as part of the app permissions.
-If the app really needs GPS on they need to make sure it's known and listed in the permissions!<br> :date: __2020-11-14 13:59:23__

 > The design makes it impossible to read the info in stats.<br> :date: __2020-11-14 03:17:19__